theupdateframework/rust-tuf/README.md

 A rust implementation of The Update Framework (TUF).

-## Warning: Alpha Software
+## Warning: Beta Software

-This is under active development and is not suitable for production use.
+This is under active development and may not suitable for production use.
 Further, the API is unstable and you should be prepared to refactor on even patch releases.

 ## Contributing